rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 ### 6.3.4 Correlated Subqueries

-A more complicated use of nested subqueries reuiqres the subquery to be evaluated many times, once for each assignment of a value to some term in the subquery that comes from a tuple variable outside the subquery.
+A more complicated use of nested subqueries requires the subquery to be evaluated many times, once for each assignment of a value to some term in the subquery that comes from a tuple variable outside the subquery.
 A subquery of this type is called a `correlated` subquery.

 Example: Consider the following query finding movie titles that appear more than once: